-POME is a high strength wastewater.
-The direct discharge of Palm Mill Oil Effluent will cause severe environment pollution.
-Coming to the context of water and air pollution, POME is one of the agricultural wastes to blame on.
 Greenhouse gasses emitted from Palm Oil Mill Effluent anaerobic treatment pond such as methane and carbon dioxide exerted greenhouse effect to the earth.
 The capturing of methane gas will save the environment.
-Besides, the treatment of POME often incurs high non-profitable cost in an industry that reduces the company profit.
+Besides, the treatment of POME often incurs high non-profitable cost is an industries that reduces the company profit.
 In addition, the cost of fossil fuel increases with the increasing demand and the depleting resource making it even valuable.
 The concept of transforming waste to energy makes waste treatment seem more appealing and cost-effective.